MARKET SNAPSHOT: Dow, S&P 500 Trade In Record Territory As Tech, Health-care Stocks Pop

 ADVERTISEMENT

-The tech-laden Nasdaq Composite Index rose 48 points, or 0.6%, to 7,458, and was a stone's throw from its previous closing high set on Jan.
+The tech-laden Nasdaq Composite Index , meanwhile, rose 50 points, or 0.7%, to 7,461, and was trading above its closing high set on Jan.
 23.

 On Thursday (http://www.marketwatch.com/story/dow-set-to-open-at-fresh-record-as-bank-of-america-warns-of-frothy-market-2018-01-25), the Dow rose 140.67 points to end at 26,392.79 and the S&P 500 edged up 1.71 points to 2,839.25.
 The Nasdaq Composite Index meanwhile, declined 3.89 points to 7,411.16.

-For the week, the Nasdaq is looking at a 1.7% weekly gain, while the Dow and S&P 500 are both on track for a weekly return of 1.5%.
+For the week, the Nasdaq, S&P 500 and the Dow are looking at a 1.7% weekly gain.

 What are the drivers for the markets?